 It’s difficult to read and understand worksheets that contain a lot of extensive information.
 Fortunately, Microsoft Excel offers grouping data a breeze by allowing you to collapse and expand columns with comparable material to produce more compact and clear layouts.
 In this article, we will show you how to group and ungroup columns in excel.
 Thus you can organize data easily in groups and it will allow you to show and hide different sections of your worksheet.

-Steps to Group Columns in Excel
+How to Group Columns in Excel: with Easy Steps

 Consider the following scenario: you have data in existing cells that contain names from different countries.
 They have different room numbers to be allocated according to their payment history.
 Now, you have to group them into columns to organize a comparable layout.